Jaybro/pico_tree/README.md

 | [OpenCV FLANN][cvfn] 4.6.0          | 1.9s      | ...           | 4.7s       | ...         |
 | PicoTree KdTree v0.8.0              | 0.9s      | 1.0s          | 2.8s       | 3.1s        |

-It compares the performance of the build and query algorithms using two [LiDAR](./docs/benchmark.md) based point clouds of sizes 7733372 and 7200863.
-The first point cloud is used to compare build times and both are used to compare query times.
-All benchmarks were generated with the following parameters: `max_leaf_size=10`, `knn=1` and `OMP_NUM_THREADS=1`.
+Two [LiDAR](./docs/benchmark.md) based point clouds of sizes 7733372 and 7200863 were used to generate these numbers.
+The first to compare build times and both of them to compare query times.
+All benchmarks were generated on a single thread with the following parameters: `max_leaf_size=10` and `knn=1`.
 A more detailed [C++ comparison](./docs/benchmark.md) of PicoTree is available with respect to [nanoflann][nano].

 [nano]: https://github.com/jlblancoc/nanoflann
 [spkd]: https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.KDTree.html